hellyeah/fontebot/README.md

-"I love you." -Dave Fontebot

-She's curious, warm, and welcoming.
+Dave Fontebot is curious, warm, and welcoming.

-If you join #hackers on Slack, she will love you forever.
+If you join [#hackers on Slack](hackathons.com), she will love you forever.

 Dave Fontebot would love more features.
 Please send her a PR <3